wdoyle42/cc_earn/aefp_proposal/aefp_proposal.md

 modeling approaches we identify variables in the Scorecard data that are highly predictive indicators of our dependent variable of
 interest: median earnings from program graduates after one year.

-# Data

-Data for this project originate from the College Scorecard and the American Community Survey.
-In addition to our key outcome variable of interest, median earnings for college graduates one year after graduation, we take advantage of the large number of variables available in the College Scorecard data set.
-These include over 2,000 variables featuring institutional characteristics and program-level data for 6,700 accredited institutions in the U.S. Using county FIPS codes, we match each higher education institution with county-level data from the ACS.
-The ACS allows us to recover contextual information lost in the Scorecard due to privacy suppression.

 # Preliminary Findings